 Short Story Collection; released May 7, 2021 from The Seventh Terrace

-Includes Bram Stoker Award-nominated novelette “Recitation of the First Feeding”
+Includes the Bram Stoker Award-nominated novelette “Recitation of the First Feeding”

 Love twisted into horrific shapes, nightmares driven by cruel music, and a world where what little light remains fractures the sky into midnight rainbows in eighteen stories tracing the dark veins of queer horror, isolation, and the monstrous feminine.

 The universe unwinds to the tune of a malicious ice cream truck jingle in “We All Scream”.
 “The Law of Conservation of Death” dictates that a ghost pursue his prey across her every reincarnation.
 Superstitions thrive even in the distant future and across the stars when a colony shuttle mounts a witch trial in “Hairy Jack”.
 And try to “Forgive the Adoring Beast” as it scavenges a world of dead gods for tokens of bloody affection.

 Including two new short stories and a never-before-published novelette, Unfortunate Elements of My Anatomy digs deep inside us and clings to the beating nightmare heart you always knew was there.

 “A voice to be reckoned with” – Tor Nightfire